This post may contain affiliate links. Read our disclosure policy here.

 All my best kid-friendly lunches from over a decade of creating meal plans.
 Add some variety to your child’s lunchbox with these epic lunches, plus receive my Pack Meals Like a Pro ebook, free with purchase!

-Here’s what you’ll need to make these easy taquitos happen:
+Here’s what you’ll need to make these easy taquitos happen, and some ideas to help you pack them for lunch:

 - Black beans: from the can in your pantry.